What is an energy drink?

 energy shots the same?

 Energy shots are not energy drinks.
-These other products are not considered caffeinated energy drinks by Health Canada, and are regulated as non-food products.
-Energy shots are typically of smaller volume and contain, on average, a caffeine concentration in excess of 3,000mg/litre, i.e. 8 to 10 times higher than what Health Canada permits in caffeinated energy drinks.
+These other products are not considered supplemented foods by Health Canada, and are regulated as non-food products.
+Energy shots are typically of smaller volume and contain, on average, a caffeine concentration in excess of 3,000mg/litre, i.e. 8 to 10 times higher than what Health Canada permits in supplemented foods.